ReaperOAK/bulk-certificate-generator/README.md

 - **Visual Certificate Designer**: Interactive GUI to customize certificate appearance
 - **Center-Aligned Names**: Automatically centers names at your chosen position
 - **Customizable Text**: Change font, size, and color to match your certificate design
-- **Bulk Generation**: Generate hundreds of certificates in seconds from a CSV file
+- **Bulk Generation**: Generate hundreds of certificates in seconds from a CSV file or direct text input
 - **PDF Output**: Produces professional PDF certificates ready for printing or digital distribution
+- **Flexible Input Options**: Use CSV files or paste names directly into the application

 ## Requirements